toropanov/GitHooks/README.md

 The current state of development is `In progress`, but I already use it daily.

+In case some of your projects have their own precommit hook, my hook would not prevent them from calling.

 ## Installation

 Before you can run the precommit hook, you need to move it to your global (or not) hooks folder.
 Use three easy steps for